Stain Fu – Our Stain Remover!

 Dog, cat, ferret, turtle, snake, sheep, goat, pig, hamster, gerbil, mouse, chipmunk, raccoon, and chinchilla bodily fluids?

 Yep!
-We’ve successfully cleaned those up as well using nothing but our carpet spot remover, water, a towel, and sometimes a shovel, in the case of the Moo Poo and Horse dung.
+We’ve successfully cleaned those up as well using nothing but our carpet stain remover, water, a towel, and sometimes a shovel, in the case of the Moo Poo and Horse dung.

 Ok, enough of the poop.
 What else does Stain Fu work on?